How to Renew Florida Medicaid

 Keep your contact information current in MyACCESS

 Log in to MyACCESS and verify that your mailing address, phone number, and email are correct.
-DCF sends renewal notices by mail and email.
-An outdated address is the most common reason people miss renewals and lose coverage.
+DCF sends renewal notices by mail and email — an outdated address is the most common reason people miss renewals and lose coverage.

 2. 2